 The Central Pennsylvania Open was held at the Reading Country Club on the first Monday in August.
 The one-day 36-hole tournament ended in a three-way tie.
 George B. Smith (74-75), Clarence Hackney (77-72) and Angelo Paul (76-73), the assistant pro at the Valley Forge Golf Club, posted seven-over-par 149s.
 Valley Country Club professional Terl Johnson finished fourth with a 151.
 None of the entrants could break par in either of the rounds.
-A playoff was scheduled for Sunday but when it turned out to be a rainy day it was rescheduled for the next Sunday.
-When the playoff was finally held Smith, now the professional at the Spring Hill Country Club, won with a 71 against a 74 for Paul and an 81 for Hackney.
+Smith, now the professional at the Spring Hill Country Club, won the playoff that was held almost two weeks later with a 71 against a 74 for Paul and an 81 for Hackney.
 This was his second Central Pennsylvania Open title.